toji/toji.dev/webgpu-best-practices/device-loss.md

 ## What if restoring the Device fails?

 Something to be aware of is that there may be times where a Device Loss happens and you simply can't get another device back.
 This may happen because either the OS or the browser has determined that further use of the GPU is not allowed.
-For example: In Chrome if a specific origin causes a real device loss three times within a single browsing session then the browser will prevent that origin from creating any additional WebGPU devices.
+For example: In Chrome if the GPU crashes a certain number of times in a given timespan it will stop allowing new adapters to be returned. ([See below](#chrome-specific-testing) for more details.)

 For WebGPU this will surface as request adapter failing.
 It will return null, and you won't get any additional information about why.
 If this happens **after a device loss**, consider recommending that the user restart their browser or possibly device in order to fix the issue.